 I managed to secure the cheapest ticket, worth HK$380, thanks to Dei.
 I guess scalpers could go home empty-handed as tickets have probably never sold out.
 Our seat offered us a tiny view of the band although Smith’s signature moves.
 A few meters ahead of us are those paying a little over HK$500 but I doubt if they ever had many advantages to those in the “general admission” section.
 If those folks paid two hundred bucks more, they’d be joining the standing room-only crowd standing close to the stage and experiencing a different vibe that’s unmistakably more lively compared to us.
 Folks at our level have to take seats, as though we are watching an orchestra rather than a rock concert.

 Size of venue

-A huge television screen placed on the side would be a good idea so visitors from the backseat don’t have to confide into listening to the music.
-One major reason we went to the venue is because we wanted to see the band.
+A huge television screen placed on the side would be a good idea so visitors from the backseat don’t have to confide in listening to the music.
+One major reason we went to the venue is that we wanted to see the band.
 But I guess our entrance fee wasn’t enough to see a non-microscopic view of the band.
-So much complaint for someone unwilling to pay extra to get premium returns.
+So many complaints for someone unwilling to pay extra to get premium returns.

 I can only wish the atmosphere was like this (though the price would probably be too much for me!)

-The bulk of the audience was supposed to be in their late 30’s or forties.
+The bulk of the audience was supposed to be in their late 30s or forties.
 Their presence could help trigger an outburst of collective energy they last shared as far back in their heydays or as recently as last weekend in Lan Kwai Fong.
 But it seemed that I didn’t see much of it.
-Maybe it’s because of the type of venue, attendees are unfamiliar of the band’s songs outside of the mainstream hits, or maybe the aging performers themselves.
-For a band to be in future Rock & Roll Hall of Fame, they deserve a more appreciative crowd.
+Maybe it’s because of the type of venue, attendees are unfamiliar with the band’s songs outside of the mainstream hits, or maybe the aging performers themselves.
+For a band already inducted into the Rock & Roll Hall of Fame, The Cure deserves a more appreciative crowd.

 Programming of songs